Punit-Choudhary/Python-beginner-scripts/CONTRIBUTING.md

 ## Pull Request Process

 1. **Only make PRs for the Issue assigned to you**
-2. Lint your code using pylint
+2. Lint your code using [flake8](https://flake8.pycqa.org/en/latest/)
 3. Use PR Template
 4. Read [CONTRIBUTE](CONTRIBUTE/README.md)